 There is a beautiful, under-appreciated moment in theatre that happens between a performer and their audience.
 A split second after belting out a high note, performing a complex dance move or delivering a line, there is a slight hiatus; a moment, suspended in time, where the audience absorbs the action on stage.
 It might be less than a second,but it usually feels longer for the performer, as they await the feedback the audience gives so truthfully: a collective intake of breath, an outburst of laughter (hopefully expected!) or even - wait for it - spontaneous applause.

 Performance ensembles and their audiences communicate in this special way, weaving together these varied moments to create unique live events.
 The best performances are those that truly transport an audience, shifting their focus from their daily lives to something universal.

 This Summer at City Academy our choirs, theatre and dance companies have all had their performances cancelled or postponed due to the ongoing restrictions on live performances in the UK.
-Despite this, these groups of like-minded performers have remained close.
+Despite this, these groups of like-minded performers have remained close and continued creating together.